hugo8072/NextHire/README.md

 ﻿# NextHire 📑💼

+## About
+NextHire is a secure and modern job application tracker with a Node.js/Express backend and a React frontend.
+It helps users organize and monitor their job search efficiently.

 ## Project Overview
 A full-stack application to track job applications, featuring a robust REST API (Node.js/Express/MongoDB) and a modern React frontend.